 Evil Is Sexy: Grendel's Mother.
 Profoundly averted by Grendel himself, though.

 Family-Unfriendly Aesop: Stories of heroism are basically lies told in order to cover up questionable or outright shitty behavior, and by the time you realize you shouldn't have told the story in the first place, you'll be too old and filled with regret for it to matter.
 This isn't entirely untrue - see Plato's Republic for more on the dangers of "true" heroic stories - but it may be a Broken Aesop as well, considering the film ends with Beowulf tearing the heart out of a dragon with his bare hands.

 Nightmare Fuel: As Grendel's Mother lays Grendel's body to rest, she is humming and quietly sobbing.
-Eventually the humming degenerates into an utterly blood-curdling shriek that echoes throughout the mountains.
+Eventually her wailing degenerates into an utterly blood-curdling shriek that echoes throughout the mountains.
 Grendel's Mother is the original Mama Bear in Anglo-Saxon folklore, and a viewer knows then and there that she is pissed beyond all reason and is coming for revenge.

 Older Than They Think: This film is often accused of plagiarizing 300, with the line "I!
 AM!
 BEOWULF!" being a bit too similar to "THIS!
 IS!
 SPARTA!" and the line "TONIGHT!
 WILL BE DIFFERENT!" being rather akin to "TONIGHT!
 WE DINE!
 IN HELL!"
 What these people don't realize is that there's a thing called Animation Lead Time.
 Filming of Beowulf was done long before filming of 300 began.